Bhavipatel21/Code-Quiz/README.md

 ## PSEUDOCODE

 Step 1.taking a code quiz
-*click the start button
+* click the start button
-    *a timer starts
+* a timer starts
-    *presented with a question (will have multiple choice) *answer a question - ( select option --> action will show correct or incorrect) --> if answer a question incorrectly -- time is subtracted from the clock
+* presented with a question (will have multiple choice)
+* answer a question - ( select option --> action will show correct or incorrect)
+* --> if answer a question incorrectly -- time is subtracted from the clock
 * presented with another question
 * all questions are answered or the timer reaches 0 -- number of questions == 0 or timer == 0
 * the game is over - show the score
-              * save my initials + submit buttom*/
+* save my initials + score to localstorage
+* submit button and navigate to highscore page
+* save/clear score and initial to higscore page

 ## Test Cases